felangel/bloc/docs/zh-cn/flutterlogintutorial.md

 `LoginInitial` is the initial state of the LoginForm.

-`LoginLoading` is the state of the LoginForm when we are validating credentials
+`LoginInProgress` is the state of the LoginForm when we are validating credentials

 `LoginFailure` is the state of the LoginForm when a login attempt has failed.